V School

 Problem

-V School students struggled to gain and keep learning momentum because they often had difficulty finding the resources they needed for learning.
+New students at V School (a tech bootcamp) struggled to gain and maintain learning momentum because they had difficulty finding their learning resources and tracking their progress.

 Solution